 Dead.
 What a terribly final word.
 A tear slipped into my ear, then another down my chin.
 I clutched my fists.
 I didn’t want to cry again.
 I wasn’t sure I’d be able to stop if I did.
 But they would come, so I gave up fighting them.
 I whispered, “God,” then wailed, “Oh God!”

 I keeled, my heaving chest slamming again my thighs.
 I could barely breathe.
 But somehow, I could cry.
 I didn’t even try to understand how the two activities were mutually exclusive.

 “Mother?”
 A man’s voice.
 But it was wrong.
 It didn’t belong to one of my sons.
-They were all in Jerusalem right now, anyway.
-Strong arms grasped my arms and pulled me against a strong shoulder.
+They were all miles away in Jerusalem right now, anyway.
+Strong arms grasped my arms and pulled me against a man’s shoulder.
 He held me awkwardly like he wasn’t sure he was allowed to do this or was afraid he was doing it wrong.
 Jesus had done the same thing after my husband died.

 I cried harder and clung to the man who held me.
 “He’s gone!”
 I sobbed.
 “Why?
 If God is sovereign, then why was His Son murdered!?”

 The man’s arms wrapped around me tighter.
 It reminded me of Jesus’ hugs.
 Another sob wrenched from my throat.
 “I don’t know,” the man’s voice broke.
 “And He warned us.
 He warned us on the way here that this would happen.
 But he was so calm about it… I just assumed it was one of his parables.
 If I had known…”